awesomemotive/wp101plugin/readme.txt

 Requires at least: 4.1
 Requires PHP: 7.4
 Tested up to: 6.0
-Stable tag: 5.3.0
+Stable tag: 5.3.1

-The WP101® Video Tutorial Plugin provides your clients with a library tutorial videos for WordPress, WooCommerce, Jetpack, Yoast SEO, and more — right in their own dashboard.
+The WP101® Video Tutorial Plugin provides your clients with a library of professionally-produced video tutorials for WordPress, WooCommerce, Beaver Builder, Ninja Forms, WPForms, and more — right in their WordPress dashboard.
 Choose which videos to show, or add your own!

 == Description ==

 The WP101® Video Tutorial Plugin is simply the easiest way to teach your clients WordPress basics, cutting your support costs while providing an invaluable resource for your clients.
-It delivers a library of professionally-produced, ‘WordPress 101’ tutorial videos directly within your client’s own dashboard.
+It delivers a library of professionally-produced, WordPress 101 tutorial videos directly within your client’s own dashboard.

-Plus, the WP101 Video Tutorial Plugin also includes tutorial videos for WooCommerce, Jetpack, Yoast SEO, and Ninja Forms.
-Videos for other popular plugins are in the works.
+In addition to video tutorials for WordPress (both Gutenberg and Classic Editor), we're continually expanding our library with video tutorials for the most popular WordPress plugins, including WooCommerce, Beaver Builder, Ninja Forms, and WPForms.

 Simply enter your [WP101Plugin.com](https://wp101plugin.com/) API key to display our WordPress tutorial videos within your client’s WordPress administration panel.

-You can choose which tutorial videos to show in the list, or even embed your own custom videos!
+You can choose which tutorial videos to show in the list, or even embed your own custom videos.

 Stop wasting your valuable time teaching WordPress to your clients.
 Let the WP101 Plugin free your time to do what you do best!